Maserati Levante review - Interior, design and technology

 It’s just a shame that the rest of the cabin isn’t a match for quality.
-The new-for-2018 leather materials feel wonderfully soft, but there’s still one too many flimsy buttons dotted around the place compared to its rivals.
-The lid for the cupholders in the centre console feels hopelessly flimsy, too.
+Updated leather materials feel wonderfully soft, but there’s still one too many flimsy buttons dotted around the place compared to its rivals.
+The lid for the cupholders in the centre console feels particularly poor in quality.

 Sat-nav, stereo and infotainment